rishithaminol/newclassic/README.md

 ## Future

-In the future Lua and Javascript support will be added.
+In the future Lua, Javascript and Bash shell scripting support will be added.
 Currently they may have some syntaxh highlighting issues.